Core Terms & Field Signals

 Restoration means returning toward balance after confusion, harm, extraction, depletion, misalignment or unsupported movement.

-Restoration may involve clarification, apology, repair, return flow, compensation, role correction, source recovery, boundary-setting or a renewed agreement.
+Restoration may involve clarification, apology, repair, Return Flow, compensation, role correction, source recovery, boundary-setting or a renewed agreement.

 Restoration should be visible enough to trust.